-Figure 9.
+Figure 12.
 Comparison of atlas (cervical vertebra 1) of various specimens referred to Diplodocus, all in left lateral view, scaled to about the same size.
 A. A highly fused atlas illustrated by Marsh (1896:plate XXVII, part 1) and described by him as belonging to Diplodocus longus.
 This was reproduced by Hatcher (1901:figure 4) as the only then-known atlas referred to Diplodocus, although the referral must be considered highly uncertain.
 The specimen number is unknown.
 As noted by Holland (1906:248), the posterodorsal process of the neural arch is broken off, and Marsh’s restoration of its tip is too short.
-B. The atlas of AMNH 969, showing the neural arch in left lateral view (from Holland 1906:figure 14) with a speculative drawing of the intercentrum (which Holland illustrated in anterior, posterior and ventral views, but not in lateral view).
+B. The atlas of AMNH 969, showing the neural arch in left lateral view (from Holland 1906:figure 14) with a speculative drawing of the intercentrum (which Holland illustrated in anterior, posterior, and ventral views, but not lateral view).
 Holland considered this atlas to belong to Diplodocus, but Tschopp et al. (2015:219) referred it to Galeamopus sp.
 C. The atlas of the Paris mount, unchanged since its original installation.
-The neural arch appears pale grey in this photograph while the intercentrum is a darker brown.
+The neural arch appears pale gray in this photograph while the intercentrum is a darker brown.
 Two areas of the image have been lightened where the atlas is obscured in lateral view by part of the skull and by the atlantal rib (see text).
 Photograph by Vincent Reneleau (MNHN).
 This is evidently the same as the atlas used in the original London mount, as illustrated by Holland (1906:figure 1).
 D. The atlas of the current Carnegie mount.
-Note that this differs from all three of the other specimens, having longer and slenderer posterior processes of the neural arch, and an anteroposteriorly longer intercentrum.
+Note that this differs from all three of the other specimens in having longer and slenderer posterior processes of the neural arch, and it has an anteroposteriorly longer intercentrum than shown in parts B and C.

-Figure 10.
-Skeletal atlas of the Carnegie mount of Diplodocus carnegii as originally erected in 1907, with bones color-coded according to the specimen they belonged to or were cast or sculpted from.
+Figure 13.
+Skeletal atlas of the Carnegie mount of Diplodocus as originally erected in 1907, with bones color-coded according to the specimen they belonged to or were cast or sculpted from.
 Modified from a skeletal reconstruction by Scott Hartman, used with permission.
-Bones are coloured as follows: CM 84 (most of the skeleton), yellow; CM 94 (right scapulocoracoid, lower right hindlimb and much of the tail), red; CM 307 (the rest of the tail), blue; CM 662 (sculpted right forelimb), green; AMNH 965 (sculpted forefeet), purple; CM 21775 (left forelimb), cyan; CM 33985 (lower left hindlimb), orange; CM 662 (sculpted braincase), indigo; USNM 2673 (sculpted remainder of skull), gold.
-White elements were sculpted, but the models on which the sculptures were based is unknown: most likely the corresponding CM 84 elements from the other side.
-Clavicles, interclavicle, sternal ribs and gastralia were all omitted from the mounted skeleton.
-See Table A for more detail.
+Bones are colored as follows: CM 84 (most of the skeleton), yellow; CM 94 (right scapulocoracoid, lower right hindlimb, much of the tail and some chevrons), sculpted left tibia, red; CM 307 (the rest of the tail), blue; CM 662 (sculpted braincase, right humerus, radius and ulna), green; AMNH 965 (sculpted forefeet and carpus), purple; CM 21775 (left humerus, radius and ulna), cyan; CM 33985 (left fibula and lateral metatarsals), orange; USNM 2673 (sculpted remainder of skull), gold.
+White elements were sculpted, but the specimens on which these sculptures were based are not definitively known, though are most likely the corresponding CM 84 elements from the other side.
+Hyoids, clavicles, interclavicle, sternal ribs, and gastralia were all omitted from the mounted skeleton.
+Source of chevrons past the first seven is uncertain.
+See Table A and text for details.